Cactoidal/Time-Crystal/godot/README.md

 If I attack with one of my CONSTRUCTs, for example, my OPPONENT will have a chance to assign a blocker, or play a POWER CARD, or use an ability against it, before that attack resolves.

 The question however is how long this pending should go on.
-Taking my example further, say my OPPONENT has tried to cast Crystallize on my CONSTRUCT.
+Taking my example further, say my OPPONENT has tried to cast Crystallize on my attacking CONSTRUCT.
 Should I be given the opportunity to cast Shield on my CONSTRUCT before my OPPONENT's Crystallize goes off?
-Or does the defender have an advantage?
+Should I be allowed to cast Disrupt on my OPPONENT's blocker?
+Or does the defender just have an advantage?

 I have to be cognizant of the limitations of the callback (already manifesting as limits on the number of per-turn actions and the number of cards allowed on the field) and the limitations of Solidity (too many nested loops results in stack-too-deep errors).
 So it may be that the defender gets the advantage of reaction, and attacking and playing POWER cards offensively will just be risky.